 Drive straight to the top of the drive and park outside the cottage.
 The key will be at Glebe Garden Cottage behind the cottage.

 Alnwick is the County Town of Northumberland and it is only 3 miles away.
-It is the home of: many shops and restaurants, an excellent Playhouse, Alnwick Castle, of Harry Potter fame and the Duchess of Northumberland’s Alnwick Gardens.
+It is the home of: many shops and restaurants, an excellent Playhouse, Alnwick Castle (the filming location for Hogwarts from Harry Potter) and the Duchess of Northumberland’s Alnwick Gardens.

 It is a historic market town with cobbles, stone archways and interesting old properties.